 Do not replace the fuel fill cap with one of a different type.
-Only use a cap specified for your motorhome.
+Only use a cap specified for your motor home.
 Use of a substitute cap may create excessive fuel system pressure, resulting in fuel station damage and improper operation in a collision.

-Remove the fuel filler cap by slowly turning it counterclockwise and waiting for any "hiss" noise to stop.
-Then unscrew the cap all the way.
-To close the fuel filler cap, securely turn the cap clockwise until you hear clicking sounds.
+Remove the fuel fill cap by slowly turning it counterclockwise, waiting for any "hiss" noise to stop, and then unscrew the cap all the way.
+To close the fuel fill cap, securely turn the cap clockwise until you hear clicking sounds.